AGENTX-AE/AGENTX/README.md

 ## 1. Project Overview

-- We model a **GPU / AgentX system** for LLM agent inference.
+- We model a **GPU / AGENTX system** for LLM agent inference.
 - The simulator focuses on **NDP-style operations**, capturing:
   - LPDDR5 timing and command behavior,
   - and NDP command scheduling / trace flows.
-- The top-level structure of this repository follows Ramulator 2.0’s layout, with our AgentX-specific modifications confined to the `src` directory and applied to a vanilla Ramulator 2.0 checkout via the `set_AgentX.sh` script.
+- The top-level structure of this repository follows Ramulator 2.0’s layout, with our AGENTX-specific modifications confined to the `src` directory and applied to a vanilla Ramulator 2.0 checkout via the `set_AgentX.sh` script.
 - The `HOTSPOT` folder contains the configuration files used for **thermal analysis with HotSpot 7.0**.
 For detailed setup instructions and usage, please refer to the HotSpot documentation.
 ---